sizovs/sizovs.github.io/_posts/2019-03-09-the-well-balanced-developer.md

     <img src="/images/little.png" style="width: 60%" alt="Little's Law">
 </p>

-Most developers believe that process optimization is not their responsibility.
+Most developers think that process optimization is not their responsibility.
 Don't you see the opportunity?
 Learn the principles of Lean software development [^leanBooks], acquire unique skills, take your money and run.

 ![The Balance Wheel (Technical, Mentoring and Process)](/images/wheelProcess.png)